timClicks/notebook/life-story.md

 ## 2015

+A tweet of mine went viral and was picked up by [Verge](https://www.theverge.com/2015/7/17/8985699/stanford-neural-networks-image-recognition-google-study/) and [ZME Science](https://www.zmescience.com/research/technology/neural-network-image-describe-042423/)

 Co-authored "How Rugby Moved the Mood of New Zealand", published by the Journal of Sport and Human Performance

 Mentioned in [Tim Kong's blog](https://www.continue.nz/nepal-open-street-maps-and-contributing/).

-An hackathon app that I contributed to made national news.
+A [hackathon app that I contributed to](https://naturehack.confetti.events/) made national news.

 - [Young trio cause a buzz with bee app](https://www.nzherald.co.nz/nz/young-trio-cause-a-buzz-with-bee-app/65ZQMF3GXXYUPZORWNTRQ6XF3A/)
 - [Bright ideas brimming at hackathon](https://www.scoop.co.nz/stories/SC1511/S00081/bright-ideas-brimming-at-hackathon.htm)